MomciloDordevic/Milestone-Project-2/README.md

 of cards has been flipped, a Reset button to reset the game by realoading the page and a Back button that takes you back to the starting page.

+There is a option to visit my social links and github repository in the top of the game page.

 ## Technologies used